Geometry of tropical mutation surfaces with a single mutation: The complexity of tropical mutation surface pairs

-\begin{proof} (1) and (2) are the consequence of Theorem~\ref{Ample} and Lemma~\ref{torusmu}.
-For (3), the surface \(X_f(\mathcal{P})\) is obtained as an \(s\)-collinear blow up of a toric surface, possibly after a single additional blow up at a nodal point.
-Since the toric boundary of the surface has at least three irreducible components, the resulting tropical mutation surface pair \((X_f(\mathcal{P}), B)\) has at least two boundary components.
+For (3), the surface $X_f(\mathcal{P})$ is obtained as an $s$-collinear blow-up of a toric surface, possibly after a single additional blow-up at a nodal point.
+Since the toric boundary of the surface has at least three irreducible components, the resulting tropical mutation surface pair $(X_f(\mathcal{P}), B)$ has at least two boundary components.